Sentinel Events vs Serious Reportable Events

 For radiology, one of the most important additions is the event type involving patient harm resulting from failure to act on clinically significant radiology test results 2.
 This shifts attention toward the reliability of the full diagnostic communication chain, not just image acquisition or interpretation.

-In practice, this means radiology departments and hospitals should evaluate whether they truly have a closed-loop process for critical or significant findings.
-It is no longer enough to focus only on whether a result was transmitted or read.
-The updated framework emphasizes whether the result was actually acted upon in a clinically meaningful way 2.
+In practice, radiology departments and hospitals should evaluate whether they truly have a closed-loop process for critical or significant findings.
+It is no longer enough to focus only on whether a result was transmitted or read; the updated framework emphasizes whether the result was actually acted upon in a clinically meaningful way 2.

 That has implications for: